 (Figure 8-575a33)

 The Authentication Control Threshold subfield contains a number with a range from 0 to 1023.
-When the Deferral subfield is equal to 0, the value of the Authentication Control Threshold subfield is used by the recipient STA to determine whether or not it is permitted AP is permitting it to transmit an Authentication-Request frame.
-When the Deferral subfield is equal to 1, the Authentication Control Threshold subfield value is a time value, expressed in TUs, indicating a minimum amount of deferred time for channel access which is required before the transmission of an Authentication-Request frame, as described in 10.3.8.1 (Centralized authentication control).
+When the Deferral subfield is equal to 0, the value of the Authentication Control Threshold subfield is used by the recipient STA to determine whether or not it is permitted AP is allowing it to transmit an Authentication-Request frame.
+When the Deferral subfield is equal to 1, the Authentication Control Threshold subfield value is a time value, expressed in TUs, indicating a minimum amount of deferred time for channel access which is required before the transmission of an Authentication-Request frame, and is set as described in 10.3.8.1 (Centralized authentication control).

 … …